-Kathy-jo Wargin is the bestselling author of more than 50 books for adults and children, and has earned national recognition for award–winning titles such as Michigan’s Official State Children’s Book The Legend of Sleeping Bear, the International Reading Association’s Award Winner The Legend of the Loon, The Voyageur’s Paddle, and many more.
+Kathy-jo Wargin is the bestselling author of more than fifty books for adults and children.
+With more than 1.2 million copies sold, she writes across genres and age-groups, and has earned national recognition for award–winning titles such as Michigan’s Official State Children’s Book The Legend of Sleeping Bear, the International Reading Association’s Children's Choice Award Winner The Legend of the Loon, the Bank Street College of Education Best Book Listee The Voyageur’s Paddle, the IRA Teacher's Choice Award Winner Win One for the Gipper, and many more.

-Kathy-jo (nee Nelson) grew up in the beautiful and pristine northern woods of northeastern Minnesota, in an area known to most as the "iron range."
+Kathy-jo (nee Nelson) grew up in the beautiful and pristine northern woods of northeastern Minnesota, in an area known as the "Iron Range."
 She was born in 1964 in the town of Tower, which is not far from the Boundary Waters Canoe Area Wilderness and Canada.
 Her father was a native of Tower, her mother was born and raised in nearby Aurora, Minnesota.
 After living in both of those small towns as a young child, her family moved to the nearby town of Grand Rapids, Minnesota.

 It was amidst this beautiful though often harsh natural setting of the north that she fell in love with storytelling.
 As young as the age of four, she would sit on a stool at Marttila Drug or the Tower Bakery and listen to folks tell stories.
 “These were the perfect places for a little girl who loved stories.
 They were always filled with hard-working people – most of whom were from generational families native to northern Minnesota or immigrants who came from Scandinavia, Finland, Croatia, Serbia, Italy, and more.
-The iron range was well-known for it's diverse mix of cultures and it was a place where people, for the most part, easily shared those cultures through food, work, marriage, and stories.
+The iron range was well-known for its diverse mix of cultures and it was a place where people, for the most part, easily shared those cultures through food, work, marriage, and stories.
 Most folks lived there for the work the iron range offered as much as for the nature of the north woods.
 Many worked in the mines or for the logging companies, or they fished and trapped for their livelihood.
-I can still hear their thick accents and see their hands cupping mugs of hot coffee as they conversed.
-They would talk to each other, they were friends.
+They would talk to each other; they were friends.
 There was a lot of dry humor.
 They would tell stories or give each other a hard time and I would listen.
 I'm sure they barely noticed I was there.
 But I was.
 And I was listening to every word.”

 As the digital age approached, writers were given access to publishing tools and assets that were historically only accessible to large publishing houses.
 Wanting to evolve with the industry during this revolutionary time, she founded a small publishing house designed to empower independent authors.
-Once this business was established, she realized how much she missed writing and went on to sell the brand in 2011.
+Once this business was established, she went on to sell the brand in 2011.
 However, she is proud to say it still exists today as a successful publishing entity based in the Minneapolis/St. Paul region of Minnesota.

 She has also been part of her husband's decades-long endeavor called The Fresh Coast Film Project and Fresh Coast Film Collection.
 The Great Lakes are important to both Kathy-jo and Ed, and their combined bodies of work reflect this ongoing commitment and dedication to the region.